cloudeou/telus-bdd-course/env-usage-best-practice.md

 > Creation of this module will be automated in future versions, but it's structure and configuration will remain the same.

-1. First you need to create `env-config` folder inside root directory of the project.
+1. First you need to create `env-config` folder inside `src` directory of the project.
 Inside of this directory you need to create a number of `.ts/js` files that correspond to your environments (they should be named the same as envs) and `index.ts/js` file.

 ```
+src
 |
 └─── env-config
         index.ts